Palais du Papes

-The emperor has lost his patience and wants the tower to be stormed.
-Then his grandson protests, (the shot left is filmed 100 yards further in the charterhouse next to the fort)
+The emperor has lost his patience and wants to storm the tower.
+His grandson protests, (the shot left is filmed 100 yards further in the charterhouse next to the fort)

-The horseman gave his sign they've arived safely 2014 the walls has lights 2018 the bush in front of the gate is cut
+The horseman gave his sign they've arived safely 2014 the walls with evening lights 2018 the bush in front of the gate is cut

-And the secret door in the wall opens up and soldiers storming in.
-The princess warned them and saves Matthew's life.
+This door in the wall opens up and soldiers storming in.
+The princess warns them and saves Matthew's life.

-1987 July 2018 My daugther too this one while were were spotting bats.
+1987 July 2018 My daugther took this one while were were spotting bats.

 Taken from the back of the tower Taken from the entrance of the tower